silx-kit/pyFAI/README.rst

 Dependencies
 ------------

-Python 3.5, ...
-3.8 are well tested and officially supported.
+Python 3.6, ...
+3.9 are well tested and officially supported.
-Python 2.7 and 3.4 has are no more supported since pyFAI 0.19 Python 2.6, 3.2 and 3.3 are no more supported since pyFAI 0.12 Python 3.4, 2.7 have been dropped with 0.19
 For full functionality of pyFAI the following modules need to be installed.

 * ``numpy``      - http://www.numpy.org